 Public Abstracts/Presentations:

-- Working Title: Alternative iron and nickel emission lines for determining planetary elemental abundances in high-energy neutron environments (Co-Author, in-prep)
+Publication submitted: Alternative iron and nickel emission lines for determining planetary elemental abundances in high-energy neutron environments (Co-Author)